monicahq/monica/readme.md

 Monica is not a social network and never will be.
 It's not meant to be social.
 In fact, it's for your eyes only.
 Monica is also not a smart assistant - it won't guess what you want to do.
-In fact it's pretty dumb: it will send you emails only for the things you asked to be reminded of.
+In fact, it's pretty dumb: it will send you emails only for the things you asked to be reminded of.

 ## Vision, goals and strategy